lokpoon/LunaSim-Document/_sources/moonshine_calibration.md

 - Using the previously created calibration `LED_schedule_moon.csv`, launch _<span style="font-variant:small-caps;">MoonShineP</span>_ (see {ref}`content:launch`).
 - Next, the calibration method depends on whether a low light sensitive radiometer (able to accurately measure 0.01 lx) is available.
     - If available,
         1. Layer filters on the lightbox until the radiometer sensor placed on the ground of the animal housing reads a target illuminance between 0.4 lx to 0.5 lx.
+This target illuminance can be any value between 0.4 lx to 0.5 lx because every additional ND filters layers attenuates illuminance in a certian fraction, meaning it is very diffcult to attenuate the illumiance to a exact pre-determined value.
         2. Record this illuminance measurement because this is the calibration point.
         3. Put in this calibration point as the theoretical_max value in _<span style="font-variant:small-caps;">MoonShineR</span>: Moonlight led scheduler_ when generating a `LED_schedule_moon.csv`.
 The _<span style="font-variant:small-caps;">MoonShineP</span>_ system is now calibrated.
     - If only a non-low light sensitive radiometer is available: